ryanherlihy/pinndit/feedback.md

+**Project 3**
+--
+I think you all did a pretty good job on this.
+While I was hoping for possibly a little more detail in the screen-by-screen section, the graphics for each screen were great.

+Your meeting notes were great.
+They were nicely detailed and clearly showed  everyones level of contribution to the project.

+It looks like you're going in the right direction so far, so keep it up.

 **Project 2**
 --
 I think the idea has potential.
 There have a been a few ideas similar to this that I've seen over the last 3 years, and none of them are around still.
 Their problem, I think, was their user experience that their web apps offered.
 They weren't designed nicely.
 I think as long as you make sure your implementation works and make sure it's an enjoyable experience using the app, this could turn out to be something people actually use.